achrysaetos/easy-calendar/README.md

 1. Create a `.env.local` file in the project root and add your personal `OPENAI_API_KEY`.

 2. Run the app with `npm run dev` and access at `http://localhost:3000`.

+OR you can use the deployed version at [https://easy-calendar-three.vercel.app/](https://easy-calendar-three.vercel.app/).

 ## Current Limitations & Future Work